 Sarah Soller-Mihlek

-Music Exploration / Guitar / Percussion
+Music Therapy / Music Exploration / Guitar / Percussion / Adaptive Music Program

 No sleep ’til…Springfield!
-Hailing from Brooklyn, NY, Sarah Soller-Mihlek (a.k.a.
-Mrs.Sarah or Mrs.Sol-Mi), is a multi-instrumentalist, performer, punk rock singer/guitarist, and music instructor with a decade of teaching experience on guitar, bass, drums, beginner piano and voice.
+Hailing from Brooklyn, NY, Sarah Soller-Mihlek is a board-certified music therapist (MT-BC), multi-instrumentalist, performer, and music instructor with a decade of teaching experience on guitar, bass, drums, piano and voice.
 She has a classical background in guitar from the Aaron Copland School of Music at CUNY Queens College and a Bachelor’s in Music Therapy from Westfield State University.
-She was a one-to-one music educator at community music school, Real Brave Audio, for 8 years in Queens, NY, where she taught a wide range of students from ages 4-82.
-During the pandemic, she moved to Western MA and taught remotely as a band coach at Girls Rock!
+She was a one-to-one music instructor at Real Brave Audio community music school for 8 years in Queens, NY, where she taught a wide range of students from ages 4-82.
+During the pandemic, she was a band coach and songwriting instructor at Girls Rock!
 D.C.
-She continued her music education experience in developmental learning programs with preschoolers (at Fort Meadow Early Childhood Center) and high schoolers (at Westfield High School).
+She continued her music education experience in inclusive preschool settings (at Fort Meadow Early Childhood Center), and developmental learning programs with high schoolers (at Westfield High School).
+With the opportunity to join the CMSS faculty in 2024, she became a teaching artist for the Prelude Preschool of the Arts, Music Exploration, and the Adaptive Music Program.
+She also teaches one-to-one lessons, tailoring them to meet students where they are at and utilizing client-preferred music.

 As a proud first-generation Filipina-American and member of the LGBTQ+ community, she is a huge advocate for making music education accessible to everyone.
 Coming from a strong DIY background, she believes that music has the power to bring people together by providing a meaningful tool for advocacy, creative expression, insight, and empowerment.